bjindal4/grunt-treeshake/README.md

 	define('myDef', ['myPrivateMethod'], function(myPrivateMethod) {...})
 ###Using Treeshake with Hummingbird

 Hummingbird is a micro framework that works similarly to AngularJS.
-In addition to the framework, hummingbird has several common utility libraries that can be via Treeshake.
+In addition to the framework, hummingbird has several common utility libraries that can be imported via grunt-treeshake.
 For more information go to [https://github.com/obogo/hummingbird]().